artsy/artsy.github.io/_posts/2016-03-02-Lazily-Automation.markdown

 I juggle a bunch of projects, both in Artsy and in the Open Source community.
 If you don't work with me directly, you'd be mistaken for believing that I was an organized person.
 I'm pretty far from that, and [don't really](https://github.com/artsy/mobile/issues/68) plan on changing that.

-However, I work with other people and very strongly believe the programming is mostly a social problem once you're good enough at writing code.
-It'd be hypocritical of me to not improve the people process side, so I try to automate something that makes me a better team-mate.
+However, I work with other people and very strongly believe that programming is mostly a social problem once you're good enough at writing code.
+It'd be hypocritical of me to not improve the people process side, so I try to automate processes that makes me a better team-mate.

 I'm going to cover four things I've worked on lately to improve this: [Danger](https://github.com/danger/danger/), [GitHub-Clippers](https://github.com/orta/github-clippers) and improving how I write commits and prefixing my name on branches.